 Historically real estate has been one of the most dependable ways to become wealthy.
 And many of today's millionaires say it's still a smart investment, for a variety of reasons.

-And since people will always need a place to live, real estate tends to hold its value as long as the property is maintained well and the area is appealing.
+Since people will always need a place to live, real estate tends to hold its value as long as the property is maintained well and the area is appealing.
+Which makes getting started in real estate investing a smart choice.

 Different ways to invest in real estate for beginners